Yes! It’s a Yes!

 - Escape for a weekend away even if it’s just down the road, or go on a cruise or travel somewhere exotic.
 We recently escaped to Margaret River, in South West Australia and had a wonderful 3 days away in a resort including a celebratory lunch at Amelia Park Restaurant (I’ve written about the restaurant Here – Review.)

 - If you don’t like where you live – move!
 Life’s too short not to grab it by both hands together.
 So have an adventure and go live and work somewhere else for a while.
-We did.
-But after 21 moves (okay they were mostly job related) we’ve finally settled!
 We’ve lived in Western Australia for nearly 9 years now and love it – you can listen to why I love this part of the world in this podcast (online radio show) hosted by Amanda Kendle.

 Thanks to the Lovin’ Life Linky team who inspired me to write this post.
 I’m lovin’ life and doing my best to keep my marriage happy one day at a time.
 If you’d like to read the start of my memoir (cough!), you can check out two related posts here: Memoir on ZigaZag.